eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Usage
 ^^^^^

-In the application that will make use of XML Types, it's mandatory to load the XML file that defines the types before trying to instantiate DynamicPubSubTypes of these types.
+In the application that will make use of *XML Types*, it's mandatory to load the XML file that defines the types before trying to instantiate *DynamicPubSubTypes* of these types.
-It's important to remark that only Structs generate usable DynamicPubSubType instances.
+It's important to remark that only ``<struct>`` types generate usable *DynamicPubSubType* instances.

 .. code-block:: cpp